Shlomo Helbrans: Life

 Accusations of child abuse and other atrocities committed inside his community with "cult-like" features, were prevalent in the media dealing with the story.
 The high-profile case drew much attention in Israel and in the U.S., and gained further attention when Helbrans successfully convinced New York prison authorities to waive their requirement that all prisoners be shaved for a photograph upon entering prison, a violation of strict Jewish law in his opinion, and to accept a computer-generated image of what he would have looked like clean-shaven instead.

 In November 1996, following the State Parole Board decision to release Helbrans after two years in prison, the case rose to near scandal with suspicions that the Pataki administration was providing him special treatment.

 After his release from prison, Helbrans ran a yeshiva in Monsey, New York.
 Helbrans was deported to Israel, where he was to be sentenced for various accusations by people whose family members had joined the community Lev Tahor.

 Helbrans subsequently fled to Canada, where in 2003 he was granted refugee status, on the basis that he would be persecuted in Israel due to his religious beliefs.
 Some members of his community fled to Guatemala.

 Marriage and children

 Much about Shlomo's married life and children is shrouded in mystery.
 Helbrans married his wife Malka Azulai, also a baalas teshuva from Kiryat Ata, in an arranged match when he was 17 years old.
 Years later Malka left the cult and escaped to Israel after she was severely beaten by community members after speaking out against rampant child abuse within the community.
 Their daughter, Sarah Feige Teller, also escaped the community with her two daughters after she had been excommunicated for two years.
-Sarah Feige is the wife of Aron Aryeh Teller, a radical and head of the yeshiva in Lev Tahor.
+Sarah Feige is married to Aron Aryeh Teller, a radical and head of the yeshiva in Lev Tahor.
 Miriam Helbrans, Shlomo’s second daughter, died at 24 years old after suffering from a severe allergic reaction to sesame.
 Her brother and the current leader of Lev Tahor, Nachman, allegedly forced her to consume bread containing sesame.